Rangers vs. Cardinals Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in six straight games.
-In his last 10 games he is hitting .286 with two doubles, two walks and two RBI.
+- Garcia enters this game looking to extend his seven-game hit streak.
+In his last 10 games he is hitting .390 with two doubles, a home run, two walks and three RBI.

 Garcia Recent Games